skarab/raspberry-sampler/README.md

 Steps :

-1. mount the sdcard on your laptop :

- mount /dev/sdx3 /mnt/usb/

- vi /etc/fstab

-remove the ",ro" flag to remove the read-only protection (don't forget to add it after changes !)

-2. insert the sdcard in the pi
+. pi is power off

-plug the network cable on your box
+. plug a network cable from pi to your box

-connect alim, power on
+. connect alim, it powers on

-3. grab IP, either connecting to TV or from your box (should bind to 192.168.1.45 but not sure)
+. grab its IP (should be 192.168.1.45), either by connecting to hdmi tv or your box . connect using ssh:

-connect using ssh :

  ssh -l root 192.168.1.45

  password: sampler

+. remove the read-only protection:

+ vi /etc/fstab

+ remove the ",ro" flag on the root filesystem

+. reboot the pi
+. reconnect ssh
-4. stop sampler running
+. stop sampler running

  mv .bash_profile .bash_profile.old

- reboot
+. reboot the pi

- reconnect ssh
+. reconnect ssh

-5. mount sampler on your latop using samba :
+. mount the sampler on your laptop using samba :

  mount //192.168.1.45/sampler sampler/ -o guest

 -> then you have sampler the binary, sources/ containing src & code::blocks project so you can modify, and build/run from the ssh window.

-git is installed so you may push things.
+git is installed so you may pull updates/push things.

-6. when finished :
+. when finished :

  add the ",ro" flag in /etc/fstab (mmcblk0p3)

  mv .bash_profile.old .bash_profile

  reboot

+. enjoy!